languagepals/languagepals.github.io/index.md

 Our Goals for this milestone are to add features so that:

--students can add constraints on when they can get together with another person to their profile to be displayed.
+-Students can add constraints on when they can get together with another person to their profile to be displayed.

+-Students can add meeting preferences

 -The ability to search/filter for students with specific availibilties and language skills.